-BUILDER CORRECTION:

-No action will be taken.
+BUILDER CORRECTION: No action will be taken.
 If exception applies, repair as needed.
+6. 1 Structural posts twist or severely crack DEFICIENCY: Structural posts twist or severely crack.

-DOORS AND WINDOWS

-This section refers to all exterior doors, interior doors, and the windows of the Home.
+STANDARD: 4x4 posts are prone to twist and/or crack as part of the drying out process; however, if sever splitting or cracking occurs that jeopardizes the integrity of the structure a builder's fix may be required. the integrity of the structure a builder's fix may be required.
+BUILDER CORRECTION: No action will be taken.
+If exception applies, repair as needed.
+DOORS AND WINDOWS This section refers to all exterior doors, interior doors, and the windows of the Home.
 It describes their normal characteristics, occasional problems that occur, and the warranty performance standards that apply to each.
 (Also see "Manufactured Products" section.)

-7. Air, Dust or Moisture Infiltration

-DEFICIENCY: Infiltration of air, dust, or moisture is due to a component(s) of the door or window not functioning properly.
+7. Air, Dust or Moisture Infiltration DEFICIENCY: Infiltration of air, dust, or moisture is due to a component(s) of the door or window not functioning properly.

 STANDARD: Most doors and windows are designed to be operable (i.e., open, close, and have moving parts), and weep moisture (allow condensation or minor penetration by the elements to drain outside).
 Accordingly, some infiltration of air, dust, or moisture will occur, especially in high wind conditions.
 This is normal.
 Homeowner should keep weep holes free of dirt buildup and debris, thereby allowing water to drain properly.
 Periodic adjustment of components, such as weather-stripping and thresholds, may be required and is normal Homeowner maintenance.

 BUILDER CORRECTION: Correct as needed by adjusting, repairing or replacing component(s) causing problem.
 Builder is not responsible for normal Homeowner maintenance.

-7.1 Condensation Between Panes DEFICIENCY: Amounts of condensation are detected between panes-sufficient to obscure 30% of the window surface.
+7.1 Condensation Between Panes

+DEFICIENCY: Amounts of condensation are detected between panes-sufficient to

+obscure 30% of the window surface.

 STANDARD: Condensation between panes occurs when the window seal fails, is not acceptable.

 BUILDER CORRECTION: Repair or replace as needed to correct condition within the applicable warranty period.
 After the warranty period, the manufacturer's warranty, if available, may apply.

-7.2 Improper Window Covering or Tinted Windows

-DEFICIENCY:Improper Window Covering or Tinted Windows Will Void the Warranty.
+7.2 Improper Window Covering or Tinted Windows DEFICIENCY: Improper Window Covering or Tinted Windows Will Void the Warranty.
 Improper window coverings, tinted window films or coatings (including, but not limited to, aluminum or tin foils) applied by the Homeowner will void the warranty.
-Builder is not responsible for problems caused by Homeowner additions, misuse, or neglect.STANDARD:NONE
+Builder is not responsible for problems caused by Homeowner additions, misuse, or neglect.
+STANDARD: NONE BUILDER CORRECTION: No Action, Builder is not responsible.